Suzie McConnell-Serio: Personal life

 McConnell-Serio is married to Pete Serio, and they have four children, Peter, Jordan, Mandi, and Madison, who all have played basketball.

 McConnell-Serio is a member of the Women's Basketball Hall of Fame.
 She was inducted into it on June 14, 2008, at the Bijou Theatre in Knoxville, Tennessee.

-McConnell-Serio's brother, Tom, played two seasons at Davidson College and was the head coach for Saint Francis, Pennsylvania from 1992 to 1999 and has been an assistant coach at Wake Forest, Marquette, and Dayton as well as women's assistant coach at the University of Colorado with their sister, Kathy.
+McConnell-Serio's brother, Tom, played two seasons at Davidson College and was the head coach for Saint Francis (Pennsylvania) from 1992 to 1999 and has been an assistant coach at Wake Forest, Marquette, and Dayton as well as women's assistant coach at Colorado with their sister, Kathy.
 Before becoming the current head coach of the Indiana University of Pennsylvania women's team, he served as an assistant at Old Dominion.

-McConnell-Serio's sister, Kathy, who was her teammate on the 1984 PIAA Championship team, is now her associate head coach at the University of Pittsburgh.
-She was previously the head coach at Tulsa (1999-05) and the University of Colorado (2006–10) before accepting a position as an assistant coach with the WNBA's Tulsa Shock.
+McConnell-Serio's sister, Kathy, who was her teammate on the 1984 PIAA championship team, served as her associate head coach at the University of Pittsburgh.
+She was previously the head coach at the universities of Tulsa (1999–2005) and Colorado (2006–10) before accepting a position as an assistant coach with the WNBA's Tulsa Shock.
 She was also an assistant coach at the University of Illinois (1996–99) and Rutgers (1994–95).
 Her first coaching job out of college was at the University of Pittsburgh as a recruiting coordinator during the 1991 season.
-She played in four NCAA Championships while at the University of Virginia.
+She played in four NCAA championships while at the University of Virginia.

-McConnell-Serio's brother, Tim, played at Waynesburg and has served as the boys' coach at Chartiers Valley from 1992 to 2018 and has won over 80 percent of his games while earning his 400th career win in 2010.
-In 2018, he moved to coach the Chartiers Valley Girls Basketball team.
+McConnell-Serio's brother, Tim, played at Waynesburg University and has served as the boys' coach at Chartiers Valley from 1992 to 2018 and has won over 80 percent of his games while earning his 400th career win in 2010.
+In 2018, he moved to coach the Chartiers Valley girls' basketball team.

-McConnell-Serio's sister, Maureen, played at the University of Pittsburgh, and her nephew, T.J., (Tim's son) was on the Duquesne men's basketball team for two seasons (2011 and 2012) before transferring to Arizona.
+McConnell-Serio's sister, Maureen, played at the University of Pittsburgh, and her nephew, T. J. (Tim's son) was on the Duquesne men's basketball team for two seasons (2011 and 2012) before transferring to Arizona.
 He currently plays for the Indiana Pacers.
+Her niece, Megan, played on the Duquesne women's basketball team and now plays for the Phoenix Mercury.